SpryFox/DarkConfig/README.md

 DarkConfig
 ===========

-DarkConfig is a fast-iteration configuration system for games.
-The configuration files are easy to edit and simple to integrate with game code.
+DarkConfig is a configuration library for games which supports fast and expressive iteration.

 Here's how DarkConfig supports fast iteration:
 * It hotloads files into the running game when they're changed, allowing you to see the results of tweaks in moments.